 In January of 2019, Dylan began a social media therapy exercise that would result in a successful business venture.
 For 32 years of his life, Cotter avoided mirrors and having his photo taken as much as possible.
 He hated how he looked and it took a significant toll on his overall well-being.
 Dylan Thomas Cotter began his physical transition in January of 2016.

 Throughout his physical transition, he began a self workout regimen that resulted in him losing over 65 pounds.

 In January of 2019, he decided to build an Instagram account as a therapeutic test to become more comfortable with his personal appearance and to seek out connections with others like himself.

 As he became more comfortable in his body as a queer transgender man, he decided to apply his professional marketing skills to his own personal brand.
 He targeted followers and decided to reach out to brands that resonated with him and his community.

-Dylan believes there is truly a market for everyone.
-He is a firm believer that when one trans and/or enby community member does well that it helps the community collectively move the needle forward creating positive visibility, awareness and creates more opportunities and respect for our vibrant community.
+Dylan believes there is a market for everyone.
+He is a firm believer that when one trans, gnc and/or enby community member does well that it helps the community collectively move the needle forward creating positive visibility, awareness and creates more opportunities and respect for our vibrant community.

-When Dylan Thomas Cotter is not working, he is writing, volunteering, creating digital content, training for the transgender bodybuilding competition, and creating digital art.
+When he’s not working, Dylan enjoys writing, volunteering, creating digital content, training for the 2021 transgender bodybuilding competition, and creating digital art.

-Dylan is a proud recipient of the Soze Foundation’s Artist + Activist Relief Fund Grant and uncle.
+Dylan is a proud recipient of the Soze Foundation’s Artist + Activist Relief Fund Grant.